swcarpentry/DEPRECATED-bc/novice/extras/02-forking.md

 A pull request is a merge waiting to happen.
 When Dracula views it online,
 he can see and comment on the changes Wolfman wants to make.
+Wolfman and Dracula can go through several rounds of discussion, updating the branch as necessary, before the pull request is accepted.

 Wolfman can update his branch on his fork and the pull request will automatically update with the changes.
 Likewise, Dracula can update his branch